In This Article

 - It is a cost-effective choice for those who’re decorating on a budget

 - Since it recycles wood particles, it is an environmentally-friendly choice

 - In general, wastage is minimal in engineered wood

-- The adhesive is a strong repels termites
+- Also, the resin adhesive is a strong repellent of termites

-- Engineered wood furniture is usually lightweight and easy to move around
+- Engineered-wood furniture is typically lightweight and easy to move around

 Cons of Engineered Wood:

 - Constant exposure to sunlight can warp certain material finishes